Bruising is normal after any surgery.

 A bruise, on the other hand, might be sore to the touch but usually only shows as skin discoloration (so, no pressure, swelling or pain).

-Luckily, bruising after a BA isn’t a given.
-You can minimize your chances of bruising by choosing the right Board Certified surgeon and following their post-op instructions.
-And if you do bruise, know that it will fade as you heal and before you know it! 🙂
+Luckily, bruising after getting breast implants isn't a given.
+You can minimize your chances of bruising by choosing the right Board Certified plastic surgeon and following their post-op instructions.
+And if you do bruise, know that it will fade as you heal and before you know it! :)